 - Grounding

-- So why does the translation likes : $\lambda x.\lambda y.likes(y,x)$ have anything to do with actual liking?
+- So why does the translation likes : λx.λy.likes(y,x) have anything to do with actual liking?

 - It doesn't (unless the denotation model says so)

-- Sometimes that's enough: wire up bought to the appropriate
+- Sometimes that's enough: wire up bought to the appropriate entry in a database

 - Meaning postulates

 - Insist, e.g ∀x,y.likes(y,x) → knows(y,x)

 - This gets into lexical semantics issues

 - Statistical version?